 “But you turn them in,” Will said, his eyes tightening, the obsidian lines on his neck pulsing with the force of his conviction.
 “No backroom deals.
 No protecting your own.”

-“I will,” she said, her voice hardening into diamond.
+“I will,” she said, her voice hardening.
 Turning in a Circle member might be social suicide, but shielding a traitor was the antithesis of everything she was.
 “But I need evidence.
 Handwriting samples.
-I have a few names in mind, but I won’t strike until I’m certain.”
+I have a few names in mind, but I won’t strike until I’m certain.
+No proof, no chance in hell of winning.”

 Will nodded, a slow, solemn movement.
 “Okay.
 Get your samples.
-I’ll keep Cal and Bryn from doing anything reckless.”
+I’ll keep Cal from doing anything reckless.”

 “Reckless?”
 Gwen’s brow furrowed.
-“I won’t tolerate vigilantism, Holloway.
+“I won’t tolerate vigilantism, Clark.
 I am still the Community Service Chair.”

 Will let out a short, surprised laugh, the sound bright in the dark archway.
 “Oh, believe me, Princess, no one’s forgetting that.”
 He looked at her, his expression turning serious again.
 “Why tell me?
 Why trust me with this?”